Pre-General Availability Draft: 2017-11-16

 |Permitted Values (>= 8.0.3)||Type||integer|

-server_id system variable is set to 1 by
+variable is set to 1 by default.
+The server can be started with this

-For master and slave replication servers, you must specify a unique server ID for each replication server, in the range from 1 to 232 − 1.
+For servers that are used in a replication topology, you must specify a unique server ID for each replication server, in the range from 1 to 232 − 1.
 “Unique” means that each ID must be different from every other ID in use by any other replication master or slave.
-For additional information, see Section 126.96.36.199, “Replication Master Options and Variables”, and Section 188.8.131.52, “Replication Slave Options and Variables”.
+For additional information, see Section 18.104.22.168, “Replication Master Options and Variables”, and Section 22.214.171.124, “Replication Slave Options and Variables”.

 The MySQL server generates a true UUID in addition to the default or